The Lake District and Cumbria

 …and where is the Lake District?

 The English Lake District is found in the mountainous heart of the county.
-The South Lakes, most accessible from the south of England include Windermere, Ambleside and Grasmere.
+The South Lakes, most accessible from the south of England include Windermere, Coniston Water and Grasmere.
 The North Lakes are just a very short distance further to drive.
-This area is centred on Keswick, very popular with outdoor activity enthusiasts.
+This area is centred on Keswick and its lake Derwentwater, and is very popular with outdoor activity enthusiasts.

 Coming from the south the main motorway is the M6.
 The West Coast Mainline has trains stopping at Oxenholme near Kendal, Penrith and Carlisle.
 A local line connects Oxenholme to Windermere station.
 Buses run from Penrith and Carlisle stations to Keswick.